The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Statistical Significance

 \subsection{Characterizing the statistical significance of Hellings--Downs correlations}

 Formally, it is the posterior odds ratio itself that relays the data's support for each model.
 What it does not tell you is how often noise processes alone could manifest an odds ratio as large as the data gives.
-While arbitrary rules of thumb have been developed to interpret odds ratios \citep[e.g.,][]{jeffreys1998theory,kr95}, in general it is highly problem-specific beyond simple statements such as $\sim1$ is inconclusive, while very large or small ratios point to a strong preference for either model.
+While arbitrary rules of thumb have been developed to interpret odds ratios \citep[e.g.,][]{jeffreys1998theory,kr95}, this interpretation is highly problem-specific.
+However, most analysts would agree that ratios $\sim1$ are inconclusive, while very large or small ratios point to a strong preference for either model.
 In classical hypothesis testing, one computes a detection statistic from the data suspected to contain a signal, then compares the value of the statistic with its background distribution, computed over a population of data sets known to host no signal, and thus representing the null hypothesis.
 The percentile of the observed detection statistic within the background distribution is known as the $p$-value; it quantifies how incompatible the data are with the null hypothesis (but \emph{not} the probability that the hypothesis of interest is true).

 The problem for GW detectors is that it is not possible to construct the background distribution by physically turning off sensitivity to GWs.
 However, one can operate on the data.
 For the coincident detection of transient GW signals with ground-based observatories, the null model is realized by applying relative time shifts to the time series of detection statistics from multiple detectors, thus removing the very possibility of coincidence.
 Similar techniques can be applied to the detection of HD correlations in PTA data sets.